Adity-Deshmukh/Deep-Learning-for-Anomaly-Detection-in-Videos/README.md

 # Deep-Learning-for-Anomaly-Detection-in-Videos
 This repository belongs to a team of 5 students from BITS-Pilani.
-The project was done as a part of the PS1 program, at CEERI-Pilani
+The project was done as a part of the PS1 program, at CEERI-Pilani.

 ### Authors

-### TODO
+- Aditya Deshmukh
-- [ ] Hyperparameter Tuning
+- Abhinav Lalwani
-- [ ] Create large train,dev and test dataset(including preprocessing)
+- Savio Jomton
-- [ ] Write code for testing
+- Arapan Baranwal
-- [ ] Visualise Outputs of AutoEncoder
+- Keshav Kabra

 NOTE: Please fork the notebook before editing, do not modify the original directly